Byron/gitoxide/tasks.md

      * [x] option to compress sink input too
      * [x] unrelated: see if delta-decode buffer optimization can work easily
      * [x] --verify
-     * [ ] can the pack object also gain 'verify' capabilities, like the loose object?
+     * [x] can the pack object also gain 'verify' capabilities, like the loose object?
 Reduce complexity in the pack-verify impl
+        * Yes, but it can't be used in
      * [ ] statistics

 ### Cloning